P-Soma-Sekhar-Pandu-Ranga-raju/Rust-Programming/README.md

 🦀 Rust Programming Exercises

-This repository contains beginner-level Rust programs designed to help new learners understand core programming concepts in Rust.
-Each program demonstrates a fundamental concept, such as variable declaration, printing output, control flow, data structures, and memory safety.
+Welcome to the Rust Programming Exercises repository!
+This collection of beginner-friendly Rust programs is designed to help new learners grasp the core concepts of Rust, such as ownership, type safety, control flow, and data structures.

+Each exercise is written with clarity and purpose to build a solid foundation in Rust programming.

 📚 List of Exercises
-Basic Output
+✅ Basic Output

-Display text using the print! macro.
+Display simple messages using the print! and println! macros.

-Pattern Printing
+🔢 Pattern Printing

-Use loops and string manipulation to print a simple numeric pattern.
+Use loops and string manipulation to print numeric or symbolic patterns.

-Variables and Mutability
+🧮 Variables and Mutability

-Declare variables of different types.
+Declare variables of various types (i32, f64, etc.).

-Demonstrate mutability and value updates.
+Demonstrate mutability with mut.

-Use println! with placeholders.
+Use println! with placeholders for formatted output.

-Scope and Shadowing
+📦 Scope and Shadowing

-Understand how variable scope works.
+Understand variable scope in blocks.

-Learn how Rust handles variable shadowing in inner scopes.
+Explore shadowing — reusing variable names with different types or values.

-Type Declarations
+🧾 Type Declarations

-Show both implicit and explicit type declarations.
+Use both implicit and explicit type annotations.

+Understand when and why to use type declarations in Rust.

-Array Declaration
+📚 Array Declaration

 Create an array of integers divisible by 2 from 0 to 10.

-Demonstrate array initialization and printing.
+Learn array initialization and iteration using for loops.

-Tuples
+📦 Tuples

-Create and access tuple values with different data types.
+Declare tuples with mixed data types (e.g. (i32, f64, &str)).

+Access and print tuple elements using dot notation.

-Array Slicing
+✂️ Array Slicing

-Perform various slicing operations:

-Slice of specific indices.
+Perform different types of slicing:

+Specific indices: &arr[1..4]

-Omit start or end index.
+Omit start or end: &arr[..3], &arr[2..]

-Full array slice.
+Full slice: &arr[..]

-Constants
+🧊 Constants

-Declare and print different types of constants using the const keyword.
+Declare constants using the const keyword.

+Understand compile-time immutability and naming conventions (UPPER_CASE).

-String Objects
+📖 String Objects

-Convert a string literal (&str) to a heap-allocated String object.
+Convert string literals (&str) to String objects.

+Demonstrate basic string operations like:

+Concatenation

+Length

+Push / Pop

+Cloning